 “SHINE helped me to remember great things about myself that I had forgotten.”
 Margot

 In his introduction Richard Bach dedicates the book to “the real Jonathan Seagull who lives within us all”

 On the surface is the story of a seagull who knew there was more to living that fighting for scraps from fishing boats and following the flock.
 He was a bird who made his own rules and found freedom through the power and perfection of flight.
 At a deeper level he teaches how to follow your dreams, no matter what anyone else may think.
 Through the metaphor of flight the story conveys the importance of seeking a higher purpose in life, even if your crowd, tribe or peers feel threatened by your ambition.
 He demonstrates:

 – to live the way you want and not to be so influenced by others that you fail to follow your natural inclination or your dream.
 Jonathan was made an outcast from the flock but he was not sorry for he proves you can lift yourself out of the energy of ignorance,

 become your own version of excellence and skill.
-It is possible to experience freedom and it is… Click To Tweet
+It is possible to experience freedom and it is possible to spread your wings and fly.
+Click To Tweet

 – Jonathan was given the choice to continue living an existence that sucked the life out of him or soar to new heights.
 It is important to recognize that whatever your circumstances, you always have choices.